MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 }
 ```

-cannot be represented withed straightforward a circuit diagram, since the gates are conditional on a measurement result.
+cannot be represented with a straightforward circuit diagram, since the gates are conditional on a measurement result.
 Such a circuit is called a _dynamic_ circuit.

 Circuit diagrams can be generated for dynamic circuits by running the program in the quantum simulator, and tracing the gates as they are applied.
 This is called _trace_ mode, as the qubits and gates are being traced as simulation is being performed.